 If the plant starts to look white, don’t worry – just take it back indoors.
 It’s usually either windburn or sunburn and the plant can easily heal itself.
 It just means that the plant was not ready to be exposed directly to the elements yet.

 From a pack of seeds, I usually see a success rate of about 70%.
-Every once in awhile, I see a whole pack of seeds do nothing.
+Every once in a while, I see a whole pack of seeds do nothing.
 You can get a “dud.”
-That’s why when picking a veggie, I usually pick up a few varieties.
+That’s why I usually pick up a few varieties when picking a veggie.

 Guest post by reader Kay C.